ReMASC: Realistic Replay Attack Corpus for Voice Controlled Systems: ReMASC Data Collection

 \subsection{Definitions and Data Collection Strategy}

 A typical VCS replay attack is illustrated in the lower part of Figure~\ref{fig:replayAttack}.
 An attacker first needs to prepare a \textbf{replay source recording} (i.e., \circled{2} in Figure~\ref{fig:replayAttack}), which can be done by either recording a speaker (using a source recorder) or by performing speech synthesis.
 The attacker can then replay it using a replay device and the \textbf{replayed recording} (i.e., \circled{3} in Figure~\ref{fig:replayAttack}) is captured by the VCS device.
 In contrast, a legitimate usage scenario is illustrated in the upper part of Figure~\ref{fig:replayAttack}, where a \textbf{genuine recording} (i.e., \circled{1} in Figure~\ref{fig:replayAttack}) is directly captured by the VCS device.
 A defense task is then to build a model that is able to \textbf{distinguish genuine recordings from replayed recordings}.
-As shown in Figure~\ref{fig:env}, in our data collection, the subject holds the source recorder at a short distance when speaking into the microphone arrays (which emulates the VCS device).
+As shown in Figure~\ref{fig:env}, in our data collection, the subject holds the source recorder in the hand when speaking into the microphone arrays (which emulates the VCS device).
 When the subject speaks the voice command, both the source recorder and the microphone array record simultaneously.
 We define the recording captured by the microphone array as the \textbf{genuine recording}, and the recording captured by the source recorder as the \textbf{replay source recording}.
 Then, we play the replay source recording multiple times in different settings into the microphone array again, and refer to the recording captured by the microphone array as the \textbf{replayed recording}.
 The ReMASC data set provides all three types of recording.
+Note that different from previous work~\cite{kinnunen2017reddots}, we do not use genuine recordings as replayed source recordings because they may contain a high level of noise in our far-field setting.
 We also emulate situations where the attacker uses speech synthesis to generate replay source recordings (i.e., there is no genuine recording).

 \squeezeup